nvanawat/nvanawat/README.md

 Hi, I’m @nvanawat
-I’m interested in Data Analytics and Machine Learning with Python I’m currently learning Python,Machine learning, Exploratory Data Analysis, Feature Engineering,Feature Selection I’m looking to collaborate on some real world Machine Learning and Data Analytics projects using Python How to reach me - My mail id is vanawatnimit12@gmail.com
+I’m interested in Data Analytics and Machine Learning with Python.
+I’m currently learning Python,Machine learning, Exploratory Data Analysis, Feature Engineering,Feature Selection.
+I’m looking to collaborate on some real world Machine Learning and Data Analytics projects using Python.
+How to reach me - My mail id is vanawatnimit12@gmail.com

 <!---